addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-Just make sure that in your shim settings, you refer to the custom path too.
-Now you can do:
+Just make sure that you refer to the custom path in your shim settings, too.
+Now you can do

 ```javascript
 require( ['underscore'], function(_) {